 - Maximum payload 1,950 kg (based off diesel version as it will match this)

 LDV are creating an electric van with no diesel option at all.
-The EV30 is a purpose built small/medium sized electric van designed with unusual aluminium monocoque construction.
+The EV30 is a purpose built small/medium-sized electric van designed with unusual aluminum monocoque construction.
 This successful brand will be introducing this electric van to its increasing van range around April 2020.

 - Basic retail price (exc.
 VAT) £30,000 (approximately)

 - Charging time 4-7 hours/80% charge in 40 minutes with rapid charger

 - Load volume 6.3 m3